Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 Confidentiality Notice:

-If you choose to engage with Liberation Lunes by commenting or posting and you are a client, please be aware that you may be revealing information that could compromise your confidentiality.
+If you choose to engage with Liberation Lunes by commenting or posting and you are a client, please be aware that you may reveal information that could compromise your confidentiality.
 Remember that disclosing your identity or personal details can be linked to your clinical material.
-As a therapist, I am bound by confidentiality and will not respond to any disclosures of this nature on this blog.
-I am committed to upholding the ethics and confidentiality of the therapeutic relationship, which extends to all forms of communication, following the laws and professional guidelines that govern mental health professionals.
+As a therapist, I am bound by confidentiality.
+I will not respond to disclosures of this nature on this blog.
+I am committed to upholding the ethics and confidentiality of the therapeutic relationship.
+This commitment extends to all forms of communication, following the laws and professional guidelines that govern mental health professionals.
 Your privacy is of utmost importance, and you are responsible for protecting it when interacting on this platform or any other public forum.